Documentation šŸ“–

 SubDialogue can be assigned an entire Dialogue Tree.
 When executed, the dialogue will Start.
 The SubDialogue node will return Running for as long as the SubDialogue is running.
 You can use the “Finish” Dialogue Tree node within the dialogue to return Success or Failure back to the Behaviour Tree.
 Remember that a Dialogue Tree finishes in Success by default if no nodes are left for it to execute.

 The agent and the gameobject Blackboard will be passed to the SubDialogue, thus all gameobject blackboard variables of the root BehaviourTreeowner will be available to the SubDialogue as well.
-Remember that you can also use the Variables Mapping feature to map the local sub-graph variables to the parent graph variables!
+Remember that you can also use the Variables Mapping feature to map the exposed sub-graph variables to the parent graph variables!

 • Success: When the SubDialogue returns Success (either because of a Finish node or by default).